apache/allura/pyforge/docs/guides/permissions.rst

 Projects and subprojects can define user `groups`, but for any particular subproject the groups the user belongs too is additive.
-This follows the basic principle that sub-project permissions and artifiact permissions can *allow* additional access, but can't *restrict* it beyond what permissions are allowed by a higher level project.
+This follows the basic principle that sub-project permissions and artifact permissions can *allow* additional access, but can't *restrict* it beyond what permissions are allowed by a higher level project.

 The magic of **predicates**
 ---------------------------------------------------------------------

+Predicates are simple functions, several of which are defined in PyForge itself, and which can be added by any plugin, which return `true` if permission is granted, and false if it is not.

+An example predicate function `has_project_access` takes two params, an object and an `permission` string.
+It then checks to see if the current user (picked up from the environment) has permission to perform that action on that object, following the above rules.